How to Stop Being Self-Centered in a Relationship: 25 Ways

 12. Ask and value your partner’s opinions

-Encourage them to share what they think by asking questions and showing them that you listen.
+Encourage them to share their thoughts by asking questions and showing them you listen.
+This can answer your question, “How can I stop being selfish?”

 13. Be aware of your selfish actions

-A key part in how to stop being self-centered is to recognize when you’re being selfish.
+A key part of stopping being self-centered is recognizing when you’re being selfish.
 Be aware of when this behavior comes out, and make a conscious effort to hold yourself back.
 Being conscious of your actions can help you change them.

 14. Be generous in your relationship

-Selfish and self-centered behavior comes out when you’re being stingy — stingy with money, time, and effort.
+Selfish and self-centered behavior comes out when you’re stingy- with money, time, and effort.
 Take a moment to think about whether you’re treating your partner right.

 15. Cater to your partner’s needs

 A good way to stop being self-centered is to care for other people.
-When you’re taking care of people you need to be thinking about what they want or might need, or what makes them happy.
-This can help you make connections with another person on an intimate level
+When caring for people, you need to think about what they want or might need or what makes them happy.
+This can help you make connections with another person on an intimate level.

 16. Stop displacing your anger